-Marijuana - made from the plant's dried leaves and flowers - is the most commonly used form of cannabis.
-It's also known as dope, pot, grass, weed and joint.
+Marijuana — made from the plant's dried leaves and flowers — is the most commonly used form of cannabis.
+Cannabis is also known as dope, pot, grass, weed, joint, hash, gunja, stick, chronic, cone, choof, dabs, dabbing and BHO.
 It may be smoked, mixed with food and eaten, or sometimes brewed as tea.
 Smoking marijuana may be in a joint (like a cigarette), or through a pipe or bong.

 It’s illegal to use, possess, grow or sell cannabis in Australia.
 The penalties are different in each state and territory.
 You must not drive under the effects of cannabis.

 There are also synthetic forms of cannabis, which are made using chemicals.
-Synthetic cannabis is marketed under names like Spice, Kronic, Northern Lights and Godfather.
-Find out more about synthetic cannabis on the Druginfo website.
+Synthetic cannabis is marketed under names like Spice, Kronic, Northern Lights, Mojo, Lightning Gold, Blue Lotus and Godfather.
+Find out more about synthetic cannabis on the Alcohol and Drug Foundation website.

 Effects of marijuana